xdspacelab/openvslam/docs/docker.rst

 ``Dockerfile`` can be used for easy installation.
 This chapter provides instructions on building and running examples using Docker.

-Docker host machines with NVIDIA graphics cards are NOT officially supported yet.
+Note that **docker host machines with NVIDIA graphics cards are NOT officially supported yet.**

 ..
 NOTE ::